pal4569/BoneagePrediciton/README.md

 ### Current Status

 This project is a work in progress.
-While it is entirely functional, it is not very accurate, yielding unideal validation MAE.
+While it is entirely functional, it yields an MAE ~60 months on average.
+According to Kaggle, the best models have MAEs of 5-7 months.

 ### Requirements